PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: PIM-GPT Dataflow

 Key and Value results need to be written back to the PIM banks and append to the existing Key and Value matrices.
 In the mapping stage, PIM-GPT reserves the required space in PIM banks for these intermediate data.
-The write back scheme of key and value results are shown in Figure \ref{fig7}(a) and (b), respectively.
-Key and Value write back are in row-major and column-major, respectively, since the transpose of Key matrix is required in Equation \ref{eq:1}, while no transpose of Value matrix is required.
+Key and Value write-back are in row-major and column-major, respectively, since the transpose of Key matrix is required in Equation \ref{eq:1}, while not for Value matrix.

 PIM-GPT exploits data locality during write.
-During runtime, the Key vectors produced by multi-attention heads will be concatenated together.
-As shown in Figure \ref{fig7}(a), Key vectors with length of 64 from 12 heads are concatenated to form a vector with length of 768, and written to the corresponding PIM bank row reserved for the current token, as highlighted by magenta in Figure \ref{fig7}(a).
-The write command can be executed consecutively after one ACT to store the whole Key vector, as shown in the timing diagram in Figure \ref{fig7}(a).
-The concatenated Key vectors produced by all token generation steps are evenly stored across all channels, as indicated by the color blocks in Figure \ref{fig7}(a).
-Within each channel, they are evenly distributed to all banks.
+During a token generation, a Key vector is produced by multi-attention heads, which is corresponding to $N=1$ in Figure \ref{fig7}(a).
+The Key vectors with length of 64 from 12 heads are concatenated to form a vector with length of 768, and written to the corresponding bank row reserved for the current token.
+The concatenated Key vectors produced by all token generation steps are evenly stored across all channels and banks for parallel downstream VMM computation.
+Value results are stored in column-major fashion because transpose is not required.
+To maximize the computation parallelism in the subsequent VMM, we distribute the Value matrix to all channels and banks using the same mapping scheme for Key matrix mapping as shown in Figure \ref{fig7}(c).

-Value results are stored in column-major fashion.
-As shown in the timing diagram of Figure \ref{fig7}(b), in this case we can only write one data in an activated row.
-Then we close the row and move to the next row for the next data.
-Hence, data locality cannot be leveraged in Value result write back.
-To maximize the write throughput and computation parallelism in the subsequent VMM step, we distribute the Value matrix to all channels and banks, as shown in Figure \ref{fig7}(b).